-Effective July 1, 2022, release time for conducting RSA business is modified to one (1) hour for each member of the bargaining unit.
+RSA shall be provided with release time for conducting RSA business in the amount of one (1) hour for each member of the bargaining unit.
 The number of members of the unit will be determined each year on July 1 and for each fiscal year starting on July 1, RSA will have that number (based on the number of members' of the unit on July 1) of hours available to use as release time for the fiscal year.
 The release time hours do not carry over to other fiscal years.
 Each July 1, the County will determine the number of members of the LEU and Corrections bargaining units and that is the number of hours that can be used by RSA in that fiscal year for release time for RSA business related to the LEU and Corrections units.
 The release time does not have cash value and cannot be cashed out.